kgoralski/tcptracker/README.md

 * Running docker container as root - would need some work to run it in rootless mode
 * `RUN update-alternatives --install /sbin/iptables iptables /sbin/iptables-nft 10` inside the Dockerfile, my OS is using this by default
 * I would add better Configuration of the application with env variables, in 12factor manner
-* I would add CI like Github Actions
 * Not considered as production ready, something to take look https://github.com/kgoralski/microservice-production-readiness-checklist (but that's for backend development)
+* I would add fixtures for tests

 ## Known issues